franckklotz/Robotic-Ventilator/README.md

 This Pressure sensor was also used to monitor patient respiration, in order to do "Assisted Ventilation", and of course have a software to ensure minimum respiration per minute as per standard ventilator.

-The precison expected using BOSCH 280 athmospherique sensor was, based on th position in the curve , from 5 to 10 %, that was the acceptable precision range fir the challenge.
+The precison expected using BOSCH 280 athmospherique sensor was, based on the position in the curve , from 5 to 10 %, that was the acceptable precision range for the challenge.

-Once we will get all sensor, we will also test and validate theorie.
+Once we will get all sensors, we will also test and validate theorie.

 Off course, these sensor do not meet the "cleaning" requirement, but this could be changed, and we will mount them in a remote small chanber connected to the main "chambers" to avoid contamination, but this is not ideal.